 The first place we start is how does snow form with this video from the Met Office.

 Here in the Western Isles we don’t often get huge amounts of snow.
 Most winters we will get 2/3 “snow days’.
 This is where snow sticks on the ground and lasts more than a couple of hours.
 Quite often it quickly melts away.
 Last year 2020 saw a number of snow days.

 Years like 2009/10 are quite rare we don’t usually get long spells of snow.
 Other notable snowy winter where 1995 and 1991 in the last 30 years.

 In December on average the UK sees 3.9 snow days.
 5.3 days in January and 5.6 days in February.
 With March seeing 4.2 days according to the Met Office.
-So you more likely to see snow in March then December.
+So you are more likely to see snow in March than December.